Jack112-create/Life-Dentals/README.md

 ![Navbar Live Screenshot](/docs/images/navbar-live.png)

 - The navbar is fully responsive and correctly links to the appropriate pages provided within the navigation.
-The responsiveness of the navbar provides users to be able to naviagte throughout the site no matter what device they use.
+The responsiveness of the navbar provides users to be able to navigate throughout the site no matter what device they use.

 **User stories related to this feature:**